-When I can feel the symptoms of ‘burn-out’, I will take myself off to The Viva Mayr Clinic in Austria for a few days rest, relaxation, including fasting, colon hydrotherapy treatments, vitamin infusions and massages.
-The photograph above is of me part-way through a Viva-Mayr visit last year.
+When I can feel the symptoms of ‘burn-out’, I will take myself off to The Viva Mayr Clinic in Austria for a few days of rest, relaxation, fasting, colon hydrotherapy treatments, vitamin infusions, and massages.
+The photograph above is of me part-way through a Viva-Mayr visit a few years ago.
 I always come back energised and feeling 10 years younger.

 The question is – just how do you age gracefully?
-With so many lotions and potions promising to remove all your ‘flaws’ and images all over the media of celebs who have gone under the knife in an attempt to slow the hands of time, it’s little wonder we’re left feeling bewildered.
-And now Superdrug are getting in on the act and providing Botox on the high street, no-one knows where this is going to end!
+With so many lotions and potions promising to remove all your ‘flaws’ and images all over the media, not to mention the influence of celebs who have gone under the knife in an attempt to slow the hands of time, it’s little wonder we’re left feeling bewildered.

 Plastic surgery – yes or no?